Deco*27: 2008–2012: Career beginnings and breakthrough

 In 2008, Deco*27 debuted as a Vocaloid producer.
 His stage name was a fusion of the Japanese word for forehead, "Deco", and his favorite numbers.
 He later added an asterisk.
 On May 17, 2009, he released his first self-produced doujin album.
 In July 2009, he released the music video for "Love Words," in which he expressed his gratitude and appreciation for his listeners.
 "Love Words" was included on his debut album Sou Ai Sei Ri Ron.
 This album debuted at number 42 on the Oricon Albums Chart, and became his first entry on the chart.
-He later released more "Love Words" sequels with the same concept, with "Love Words 4" being released on May 28, 2022.
+He later released more "Love Words" sequels with the same concept, with "Love Words V" being the latest, released on February 12, 2026.

 On April 14, 2010, Deco*27 released "Yowamushi Mont Blanc" featuring GUMI.
 The song was viewed over 1 million times on Nico Nico Douga within 5 months of its release.
 A light novel adaptation was released on March 26, 2016.
 The song was used in a video trend that combined the song with images of Hiroyuki Nishimura and the phrase "I ain't got no data."
 The trend became an Internet meme in 2022.
 He released a remake of the song on April 15, 2025 to commemorate its 15th anniversary.

 Deco*27 released "Mozaik Role" on Jule 15, 2010.
 The song was covered by many utaites and had a strong influence on early utaite culture.
 It has about 12 million views on Nico Nico Douga as of July 2023, making it his most-played song, and is the sixth most viewed Vocaloid song on that platform as of September 2024.
 The popularity of this song would also additionally contribute to GUMI experiencing an increase in sales.
 The song's remake was released 10 years after its initial release.

 On November 25, 2010, Deco*27 released "Mukashi Mukashi no Kyou no Boku" as the theme song for Syukan Hajimete no Hatsune Miku.
 On December 1, 2010, "Aimai Elegy" featuring Marina was released.
 Two weeks later, a studio album of the same name as the song was released.
 It debuted at number 11 on the Oricon Albums Chart.

 In 2011, Deco*27 formed a band Galaxias! with Ko Shibasaki and TeddyLoid.
 Their debut album was released on November 23 of that year.
-In the same year he formed another band, Love Lashes Forever, with Mai, Hiro and Alex.
+In the same year he formed another band, LOVE LASTS FOREVER, with Mai, Hiro and Alex.

 On July 27, 2011, Deco*27 released the debut non-Vocaloid single "Light Lag" featuring Topi.
 Four months later, he released the single "Egomama/Love Distance Long Affair".
 These served as singles for his third studio album, Love Calendar, released on July 25, 2012.
 This was his first album without Vocaloid and featured guest appearances by Shoko Nakagawa and Aoi Yūki.
 A manga based on this album was serialized in Monthly BIG GANGAN from 2012 to 2013.